Hugueprime/epines/README.md

 ## [debug-pro.com](http://debug-pro.com) <span id="debug-pro.com">

-1. Create a copy button which parse the test commands and the given file
+1. Create a copy button which parses the test commands and the given file
+2. Create a copy button which creates the commands to build the architecture
-2. Create a summary when the url is invalid
+3. Create a summary when the url is invalid

 # Documentation